-Where third parties request the use of Trust trademarks or logos, they should obtain the prior written agreement from the Trust and agree to its control, typically by a License.
+Where third parties request the use of Trust trademarks or logos, they should obtain the prior written agreement from the Trust and agree to its control, typically by a Licence.
 Use of Trust trademarks and brands must be in line with the Trust's Brand Guidelines.
+The JRMO is responsible for negotiating research contracts including all IP aspects.
+The JRMO is also responsible for advising on intellectual property matters, with the involvement of the Trust Commercial & Business Development Team, in all other commercial contracts that involve the Trust IP.